yanniSkawronski/food-atlas-test-renovate/API.md

 #### Request

 The request path must contain the id of the country we want to add recipes.
-The path parameter must contain the following field :
+The query parameter must contain the following field :

 - `recipesIds` : The list of ids associated to the recipe we want to link to the country.